Switching between Mott-Hubbard and Hund physics in moir\'e quantum simulators

+Other experiments can potentially be used to detect direct signatures of Hund physics in this system.
+Since an instantaneous local triplet is promoted by Hund physics, fast local probes like x-ray absorption or emission spectroscopies are relevant techniques.
+In TMDs, spin-valley coupling sets special optical selection rules and it might be possible to probe local moments using optical techniques.
+We speculate that triplet formation will affect spin and valley lifetimes of the excitonic species.

-The current study shows that tWSe$_2$ implements the first system where a tuning between Mott-Hubbard and Hund physics is continuously possible.
-Hund physics and the formation of spin triplets take place in the twist angle range of $3 \lessapprox \theta < 5^\circ$ under typical experimental hBN encapsulation conditions ($\epsilon < 10$).
-Enhanced screening and larger twist angle favor Mott-Hubbard physics, realizing possibly near $\theta \simeq 5^\circ$ the crossover between Hund and Mott-Hubbard physics (Figure~\ref{fig3}b).
+Our study shows that tWSe$_2$ implements the first system where a tuning between Mott-Hubbard and Hund physics is continuously possible.
+Near $\theta \simeq 5^\circ$ we expect a change between Hund and Mott-Hubbard physics under typical experimental hBN encapsulation conditions (Figure~\ref{fig3}b), which is likely a crossover if it involves metallic states.
+Genuine phase transitions may also be possible if symmetry breaking is involved.
+The system at hand might facilitate experimental approaches to this question.

 What consequences can be expected from Hund physics emerging in the hole fillings of $n>1$?
-First, our study suggests that Hund-driven pairing mechanisms \cite{Hoshino,Vafek,Coleman} can be at work in the already observed zero-resistance state (putative superconductivity) near $n \simeq 1.2$ and $\theta \simeq 5^\circ$ \cite{LWang}.
-In particular, enhanced local spin fluctuations driven by the competition between singlet and triplet near $\theta \simeq 5^\circ$ and $\epsilon \simeq 10$ may induce $s$-wave spin-triplet pairing \cite{Hoshino}.
-Near $n=2$, the spin-state transition (or crossover) can trigger excitonic instabilities both in and out-of equilibrium \cite{Kunes,Geffroy,Werner_exciton}.
-By tuning twist angle or dielectric screening at $n=2$ in our case (Figure~\ref{fig1}b), such spin-state change occurs accompanying the continuous transition between the Hund-Mott metal (or insulator) and weakly correlated metal.
+First, Hund-driven pairing mechanisms \cite{Hoshino,Vafek,Coleman} may give rise to superconductivity.
+In particular, enhanced local spin fluctuations driven by the competition between a singlet and triplet near $\theta \simeq 5^\circ$ and $\epsilon \simeq 10$ may induce $s$-wave spin-triplet pairing \cite{Hoshino}.
+Near $n=2$, the spin-state transition (or crossover) can trigger excitonic instabilities both in and out-of equilibrium \cite{Kunes,Geffroy,Werner_exciton}, accompanying the transition between the Hund-Mott state and a weakly correlated metal (Figure~\ref{fig1}b).

-Thus, tWSe2 and related TMD bilayers \cite{Yu_2021} open the gate for the realization and control of novel broken-symmetry phases in the regime of triplet correlations and in the hitherto unexplored spin-crossover region.
+Thus, tWSe2 and related TMD homobilayers \cite{Yu_2021} open the gate for the realization and control of novel broken-symmetry phases in the regime of triplet correlations and in the hitherto unexplored spin-crossover region.
+Similar physics may also be expected in TMD heterobilayers where higher-lying orbitals appear within reach by charge doping \cite{YZhang}.